-- Registered Shareholders and duly appointed proxyholders can participate in the Meeting by clicking "I have a login" and entering a Username and Password before the start of the Meeting. - Registered Shareholders: The 15-digit control number located on the form of proxy or in the email notification you received is the Username and the Password is "autocanada2021". - Proxyholders: Computershare will provide the proxyholder with a Username after the voting deadline has passed and the password is "autocanada2021". - Voting at the Meeting will only be available for Registered Shareholders and duly appointed proxyholders.
-Non-Registered Shareholders may attend the Meeting by clicking "I am a guest" and completing the online form which allows them to listen to the Meeting.
+- a.
+Registered Shareholders and duly appointed proxyholders can participate in the meeting by clicking "Shareholder" and entering a Control Number or an Invite Code before the start of the meeting. - i.
+Registered Shareholders: the 15-digit control number is located on the Form of Proxy or in the email notification you received. - ii.
+Duly appointed proxyholders: Computershare Trust Company of Canada ("Computershare") will provide the proxyholder with an Invite Code after the voting deadline has passed. - b.
+Attending and voting at the meeting will only be available for Registered Shareholders and duly appointed proxyholders. - c.
+Non-Registered Shareholders who have not appointed themselves as proxyholders to participate and vote at the meeting may login as a guest, by clicking on "Guest" and complete the online form; however, they will not be able to vote.